Norwegian Registry of Brain and Spinal cord tumours

 Method

-The Norwegian Brain and Spinal Cord Tumour Registry includes primary tumours in adults originating from the brain, spinal cord, spinal canal, as well as the meninges of the brain and spinal cord, the pituitary gland, the craniopharyngeal duct, and the pineal gland.
-Patients with metastases to the brain, and certain tumourtypes (e.g. melanomas, lymphomas and select soft tissue tumours) are excluded as they belong to other tumour groups.
+The Norwegian Brain and Spinal Cord Tumour Registry include adult patients (≥18 years) diagnosed with primary tumours of the central nervous system.
+Patients with metastases to the brain, and certain tumour types (e.g. melanomas, lymphomasandselect soft tissue tumours) are excluded as they belong to other tumour groups.

-This year, we used diagnostic codes from the Norwegian Patient Registry (NPR) in addition to data from the Cancer Registry of Norway to calculate the number of new cases of brain and spinal cord tumours.
-It is not uncommon for benign tumours to be diagnosed solely based on radiology.
-For these cases, it is necessary to obtain additional information from the NPR due to the low coverage of the diagnostic report to the Cancer Registry of Norway.
+From 2024 onwards, diagnosis codes from the Norwegian Patient Registry (NPR) have been included in the calculation of the incidence.
+Benign tumours are not uncommonly diagnosed solely based on imaging, withouth istological verification.
+For these patients, it is necessary to obtain additional information from the NPR due to the low coverage of the diagnostic report to the Cancer Registry of Norway.
+In 2025, a total of 1,897 patients with primary brain or spinal cord tumours were registered.
+Of these, 596 cases were identified exclusively through diagnosis codes in the NPR.

-The classification of diffuse gliomas in this year’s report is in line with the WHO classification from 2021 and current clinical practice.
+Classification of diffuse gliomas in this report follows the 2021 WHO Classification of Tumours of the Central Nervous System.
 The Cancer Registry of Norway adopted the WHO classification in 2023.
-Several of the analyses in the report include cases registered in the Cancer Registry of Norway prior to, as well as after the adoption of the new WHO classification.
+Several of the analyses in the report include cases registered in the Cancer Registry of Norway prior to, as well as after the adoption of the new WHOclassification.
 Therefore, when reading the results presented in this report, one must also consider the comments provided in the text.
-In the analyses, patients are grouped by their residential area or the operating hospital.
-Oslo University Hospital, Ullevål, and Oslo University Hospital, Rikshospitalet, are combined into one hospital, Oslo University Hospital.

 Results